slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Mark Manson*

 > *"Writing down one thing you are grateful for each day is the cheapest possible therapy ever." (...)
+"The most selfish thing in the world you can do is to be generous.
+Your generosity will return you ten fold." (...)
-"You can't call it charity unless no one is watching."
+"You can’t call it charity unless no one is watching."
 -- Kevin Kelly*

 > *"The blind can’t see.
 The proud will not."